ray-di/Ray.Di/README.md

 ## Null Object Binding

-A Null Object is an object that implements an interface but does not do anything in its methods.
+A Null Object is an object that implements an interface but whose methods do nothing.
-When bound with toNull(), the code of the Null Object is generated from the interface and bound to the generated instance.
+When bound with `toNull()`, the code of the Null Object is generated from the interface and bound to the generated instance.
 This is useful for testing and AOP.

 ```php